fqixiang/Survey-Embedding-Validity/README.md

-# Project: Sentence Embeddings for Survey Questions
+# Project: Validity Testing for Text Embeddings Applied to Survey Questions

 ### Preparation:
 - Install the environment